tomlarkworthy/surveyslate/src/view.md

 ### arrayView

-arrayView is a DocumentFragment whose nodes are subviews organised in an array.
-It is initialized with a *builder* of which is a function from data to a subview.
-E.g. `(str) => Inputs.text({value: str})`, and it can be initialised with a set of views.
+arrayView is a DocumentFragment whose nodes are subviewUIs organised in an array.
+It is initialized with a *builder* of which is a function from data to a subviewUI.
+E.g. `(str) => Inputs.text({value: str})`, and it can be initialised with a set of viewUIs.

-Its presentation layer is a DocumentFragment, but with added array like behaviour so subviews are indexable like an array.
+Its presentation layer is a DocumentFragment, but with added array like behaviour so subviewUIs are indexable like an array.

 Its data object is an array, whose in-place methods (splice, push, pop, shift, unshift) are mirrored to DOM manipulation.

-So assigning a new data array *e.g.* `view.value = [...]`, will replace the whole DOM.
-Pushing an element on an array will insert a single DOM *e.g.* `view.push(...)` using the *builder* to make the new DOM element.
+So assigning a new data array *e.g.* `viewUI.value = [...]`, will replace the whole DOM.
+Pushing an element on an array will insert a single DOM *e.g.* `viewUI.push(...)` using the *builder* to make the new DOM element.
 By preferring in-place manipulations you can create efficient UIs that minimize DOM manipulations.

 <mark>
 todo